What Causes Numb Fingers While Sleeping

 3. Wear an elbow protector

 This is a more challenging fix.
-When you have a numb hand on the thumb side, and it's NOT due to sleeping improperly, it
+When you have numb fingers while sleeping that's NOT due to a bad sleeping position, it

 means you probably have carpal tunnel syndrome.